LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 ## Issues with the Editor Component

-We have concluded that we need to design and develop our editor for AppyFlow.
+We have concluded that we need to design and develop our editor for AppFlowy.

 In the previous version, we integrated [flutter_quill](https://pub.dev/packages/flutter_quill) as the `editor` component.